hamhpc/ARSandbox/README.md

 It also helps minimize the steps needed to get this up and running since this automatic procedure will compile and build the software as part of the Operating System installation.
 This may reduce the need for assistance from IT to assist faculty with their own attempts to build one of these platforms.

-For questions with this process please contact me at: [[slyoung@hamilton.edu]]

 ## Requirements

 To make this process as simple as possible, to build the Linux host all you need to do is download the CentOS 7 minimal ISO installer.

-You can download it from one of these [[http://isoredirect.centos.org/centos/7/isos/x86_64/|mirrors.]]
+You can download it from one of these [http://isoredirect.centos.org/centos/7/isos/x86_64/](mirrors.)

 ### Create CDROM

 Burn the ISO to a CD so you can boot from it.
-This is a useful document for [[https://www.centos.org/docs/5/html/CD_burning_howto.html|burning ISO's]].
+This is a useful document for [https://www.centos.org/docs/5/html/CD_burning_howto.html](burning ISO's).

 On a PC, you can right click the ISO file and choose "Burn image to disk" (need to double check verbiage SLY).